Idina Menzel: Early screen appearances (2001–2010)

-In 2007, Menzel appeared in the musical romantic comedy film Enchanted as Nancy Tremaine, the fiancée of Patrick Dempsey's character Robert and Giselle's (Amy Adams) romantic rival.
-Despite being a musical, Menzel famously does not sing in the film; a duet songwriters Alan Menken and Stephen Schwartz had written for her character was ultimately not used.
-Menzel was offered the role without auditioning and was flattered that Disney cast her based solely on her acting abilities.
-Menzel explained that having her character sing would have made little sense narrative-wise, due to Nancy belonging to the reality-based New York world as opposed to the film's more fantastical characters.
-She opted to portray Nancy with vulnerability as opposed to "a typical mean girlfriend that everyone's going to hate."
-Enchanted was a critical and commercial success, but The Hollywood Reporter's Kirk Honeycutt accused the film of wasting Menzel's talent, while Jim Lane of the Sacramento News & Review felt the actress was underused.
-However, Screen Rant's Mel Hall found Menzel's performance compelling.
-Menzel reprised her role in the sequel Disenchanted released in 2022, in which her character sang for the first time.
-Menzel's "Love Power" released as the lead single from the Disenchanted soundtrack, in November 2022.
+In 2007, Menzel appeared in the musical fantasy film Enchanted as Nancy Tremaine, the fiancée of Patrick Dempsey's character Robert and Giselle's (Amy Adams) romantic rival.
+Despite being a musical, Menzel famously does not sing in the film; several songs composer Alan Menken and lyricist Stephen Schwartz had written for her character were ultimately omitted from the final version.
+Menzel was offered the role without auditioning, and was flattered that Disney would cast her solely based on her acting.
+Menzel explained that singing would have been out of character for Nancy, who is a New York native unlike the film's more fantastical characters.
+She opted to portray Nancy with vulnerability as opposed to "a typical mean girlfriend that everyone's going to hate".
+Enchanted was a critical and commercial success, but The Hollywood Reporter's Kirk Honeycutt and Jim Lane of the Sacramento News & Review felt the film underused Menzel's talents.
+Some critics and fans also expressed disappointment over Menzel's lack of musical numbers.